Store Hours

 Protect Your Garden With Mulch

-Finish your garden bed with compost and mulch.
+Finish your flower bed with mulch and compost.
+Compost enriches the soil so your garden can grow even better.
+It may help foster stronger and larger plants that bear more fruit and flowers.
 Mulch controls weeds and keeps your soil from drying out.
-Compost enriches the soil so your garden can grow even better.
-It may help foster larger plants that bear more flowers and fruit.
-Mulch and compost can be purchased in-store or created at home.
+Compost and mulch can be DIY creations, but you can also purchase them in-store.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

 Late winter into early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the fertilizer, soil, and seeds you need in the aisles of your Westmoreland Garden Center, online, or on our mobile app.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding artificial grass, a pellet grill, or an outdoor rug to your patio or balcony.
+Shop for the soil, seeds, and fertilizer you need in the aisles of your Westmoreland Garden Center, online, or on our mobile app.
 Let's get growing together.

 500 North I-35 East